Female genital mutilation: Growth of opposition

 In 1979, the WHO held a seminar, "Traditional Practices Affecting the Health of Women and Children", in Khartoum, Sudan, and in 1981, also in Khartoum, 150 academics and activists signed a pledge to fight FGM after a workshop held by the Babiker Badri Scientific Association for Women's Studies (BBSAWS), "Female Circumcision Mutilates and Endangers Women – Combat it!"
 Another BBSAWS workshop in 1984 invited the international community to write a joint statement for the United Nations.
 It recommended that the "goal of all African women" should be the eradication of FGM and that, to sever the link between FGM and religion, clitoridectomy should no longer be referred to as sunna.

 The Inter-African Committee on Traditional Practices Affecting the Health of Women and Children, founded in 1984 in Dakar, Senegal, called for an end to the practice, as did the UN's World Conference on Human Rights in Vienna in 1993.
 The conference listed FGM as a form of violence against women, marking it as a human-rights violation, rather than a medical issue.
 Throughout the 1990s and 2000s governments in Africa and the Middle East passed legislation banning or restricting FGM.
 In 2003 the African Union ratified the Maputo Protocol on the rights of women, which supported the elimination of FGM.
 By 2015 laws restricting FGM had been passed in at least 23 of the 27 African countries in which it is concentrated, although several fell short of a ban.

+As of 2023, UNICEF reported that "in most countries in Africa and the Middle East with representative data on attitudes (23 out of 30), the majority of girls and women think the practice should end", and that "even among communities that practice FGM, there is substantial opposition to its continuation".